 - Standing water.
 If you have standing water in your backyard where your septic tank is, you will want to get that addressed as soon as possible.
 This is a sign that your septic system has failed.

 You should never wait when you experience issues with your septic drain lines.
 If you do delay calling us, you run the risk of having raw sewage backup into your home as well as your yard.
 Not only is this a mess to clean up, but it also is a health risk.
 The costs of clean up plus repair will be higher if you wait to call.

 Doing all that you can to avoid septic tank clogs is important.
-While you must use something to wipe when going to the bathroom, if you do use wipes, just throw them in the trash can to avoid costly repairs to your septic tank system.
+While you must use something to wipe when going to the bathroom, if you do use wet wipes or cleaning wipes, just throw them in the trash can to avoid costly repairs to your septic tank system.
+Flushable wipes are a blight on sewage and septic systems.
 If you do flush them and experience an issue with a clog, please do not hesitate to call us today.
 We are ready to help you have a good working septic system.
 We are open during this time and will do all the recommended precautions according to coronavirus guidelines when providing plumbing or septic tank services.